stephanmantler/super-map-block/README.md

 Adding multiple map blocks works as expected.

+## GeoJSON media

+This plugin also extends the WordPress media library to support GeoJSON files and display them in the map view (this, too currently requires a page refresh before the preview shows the GeoJSON file).

-## Integrating with other themes or plugins
+## Integrating with other themes, plugins, and external software

 Annotations are stored as a serialized [GeoJSON](https://geojson.org) `FeatureCollection` in the `stepman_meta_geolocation` field.
 GeoJSON does not directly support circles; those are therefore stored as points with an additional `radius` property: